canonical/rust-best-practices/best-practices.md

 Structs with all-public fields cannot benefit from any of the above and moreover, if it is later decided that any of these properties is beneficial, we face either a breaking change to fix it or extra complication to work around it.

-The exception here is for ‘config’ structs, which are passed to single function and which configure its behaviour (e.g. `FooConfig` may be passed to `fn foo`).
-As the purpose of these structs is _only_ to pass data to another part of the codebase, simplifying construction is beneficial.
+For structs created by the consumer which just transfer data (e.g. `FooConfig` may be passed to `fn foo`), if there is a reasonable `Default` implementation, prefer to make all fields public to reduce boilerplate.
-To defend against the future addition of new fields causing breaking changes, consider marking them as `#[non_exhaustive]` and adding a `Default` implementation.
+To defend against the future addition of new fields causing breaking changes, consider marking the struct as `#[non_exhaustive]`.

-## API-specific `serde` implementations

-Data-formats returned from remote APIs should not govern internal representations without good reason, as unpredictable remote API changes could lead to large breakages.
-To avoid this, it is good practice to define local (de)serialisation types which closely match the expected form of the remote API and then map data from those types into our internal ones.

-Define these (de)serialisation types in the functions which implement the necessary API calls.
+If there is no reasonable `Default` implementation, use a builder instead.

+## Method-specific data-structures

+Avoid namespace pollution by putting helper types into the most local scope they may be reasonably defined in.
+Further, if common patterns start to arise, make sure to use standard names for each type, for example `Test` for test-specific builder-pattern test cases or `Message`/`Response` for serde-structs which represent a foreign API.
+Note that by using predictable names in very predictable, local-scale patterns, the reader is able to safely forget details unimportant to them.
+When helper types are local to a function, place the definitions at the bottom, below a marker comment such as `// test types` or `// serde types`.
+Such marker comments let the reader know that unless they wish to know the finer details about how a test works or how a foreign API is handled, they do not need to read any further.

+This pattern is particularly useful to significantly reduce the blast-radius of incoming remote API changes by closely matching the expected form with a set of local (de)serialization types independent to those understood internally by our crate.
 Let’s say we have a function called `get_image_info`, which makes a web-request to get information associated with given container image name (e.g. author, description, latest version).
 To nicely transfer data from some remote format into one we govern, say `ImageInfo`, add an explicit `return` at the end of `get_image_info` and _below_ this, create a new type called `Response`, which implements `Deserialize`.
-Add a comment which says `// serde types.` to let the reader know that everything beyond this point only relates to modelling the remote API.
+Add a comment which says `// serde types.` to let the reader know that everything beyond this point only relates to modelling the remote API—thus saving them time as they will likely only care about these details if something is broken.
 Add as many new local types as are necessary to maintain a 1:1 relationship between Rust types and the remote’s format—

 ```rust